aleksac99/MongoDBCollection/readme.md

-# PyMongo Query Collection
+# PyMongo Problem Collection

-This repository contains various queries of MongoDB Database, created as a practice of NoSQL Database querying.
+This repository contains a collection of various problems regarding MongoDB Database querying.
+Queries are written in Python, using Pymongo driver for MongoDB.

-#  Future Work
-* Create examples for [$expr](https://www.mongodb.com/docs/manual/reference/operator/query/expr/) operator
-* Examples created until [Bitwise](https://www.mongodb.com/docs/manual/reference/operator/query-bitwise/) operators
-* Add tags to questions based on used operator
+## Disclaimer - Work in Progress
+At this point, the repo is a simple collection of questions.
+The plan is to make fully working application which allows adding questions, marking questions as solved, adding and removing tags to eachs question, filtering questions using tags etc.